Bakr Id or Eid al-Adha

-Bakr-Id or Eid al-Adha – The feast of Bakr-Id is an occasion to give and to sacrifice.
+Bakr Id or Eid al-Adha is an occasion to give and sacrifice.
 It is a day to thank the Almighty for one’s good fortune and to share it with the less fortunate brethren.

 Id-ul-Zuha, or Id-ul-Azha, as it is called in Arabic, translates as ‘the feast of sacrifice‘.
 Popularly, Bakr-Id is marked by the slaughter of animals as sacrificial offerings, after which the meat is distributed among the needy and deprived.